HarlemSquirrel/HarlemSquirrel.github.io/_posts/2018-06-01-digital-ocean-rails-capistrano-setup.markdown

 ## Set up a new droplet

 Let's create a new droplet for our application.
-We create an account and/or log in and naviagte to our [DigitalOcean dashboard].
+We create an account and/or log in and navigate to our [DigitalOcean dashboard].

 ### Create a new Ubuntu 16.04 droplet with attached block storage and SSH ability